-- be replaced by another 3 credits of research chosen in consultation with their advisor.
-Complete a minimum of 9 credits of course work in advanced research methods, to be selected in consultation with the student's guidance - committee, including at least 3 credits respectively in quantitative and qualitative methods.

-3. Complete a minimum of 15 credits in course work grouped in two focus areas, each of which must have a minimum of 9 credits in one and 6 credits in the other.
-Of these, at least 3 credits in both focus areas must

-- be selected from Community Sustainability (CSUS) courses related to the student's professional goals in Sustainable Tourism and Protected Area Management. - 4.
+- Complete a minimum of 9 credits of course work in advanced research methods, to be selected in consultation with the student's guidance committee, including at least 3 credits respectively in quantitative and qualitative methods. - 3.
+Complete a minimum of 15 credits in course work grouped in two focus areas, each of which must have a minimum of 9 credits in one and 6 credits in the other.
+Of these, at least 3 credits in both focus areas must be selected from Community Sustainability (CSUS) courses related to the student's professional goals in Sustainable Tourism and Protected Area Management. - 4.
 Prepare a comprehensive examination program statement that presents the student's learning and professional background and goals, and provides a rationale for the student's declared focus areas integrating and summarizing the related research literature.
-This statement is prepared in consultation with the student's guidance committee and is presented to the full faculty for review. - Pass a comprehensive examination based on the student's comprehensive examination program statement. - Complete 24 credits of doctoral dissertation research and successfully defend the dissertation.
+This statement is prepared in consultation with the student's guidance committee and is presented to the full faculty for review. - 5.
+Pass a comprehensive examination based on the student's comprehensive examination program statement. - Complete 24 credits of doctoral dissertation research and successfully defend the dissertation.
 Present the results of the research in a public seminar during the final oral examination.